Purchases made through links earn us a small commission, at no extra cost to you.

 Gokayama Washi-no-Sato (Road Station Taira): Gokayama Washi-no-Sato is 8 km from Ainokura and 6 km from Shimonashi bus stop, so you’ll have to drive or take a taxi.

 - For the washi paper making experience, you can choose to make postcards or a hand fan.
 The video and pamphlets are available in English, but instruction is in Japanese.
+You can get more information about the paper making workshops here.

 Accommodations in Gokayama